GameAbove Sports Bowl: History

 The announcement of the Lions' bowl game, and the Little Caesars Pizza Bowl's loss of Ford Field as a venue, left the fate of the Little Caesars Pizza Bowl—which had a relatively lower-profile matchup—in jeopardy.
 Detroit Lions president Tom Lewand remarked that "very few" markets could adequately support hosting two major bowl games.
 Organizers were open to the possibility of moving the Little Caesars Pizza Bowl across the street to Comerica Park, home stadium of the Detroit Tigers, for 2014 as an outdoor game.
 Comerica Park, the Tigers, and game sponsor Little Caesars are all owned by Ilitch Holdings.
 However, these plans never came to fruition.

-In August 2014, the Lions announced that the Ford Motor Company had acquired title sponsorship rights to the new Detroit bowl, making it the Quick Lane Bowl—named for its auto shop brand, Quick Lane.
+In August 2014, the Lions announced that the Ford Motor Company had acquired title sponsorship rights to the new Detroit bowl, making it the Quick Lane Bowl (named for its auto shop brand, Quick Lane).
 It was also confirmed that the inaugural edition of the bowl would inherit the Little Caesars Pizza Bowl's traditional date of December 26, and be televised by ESPN.
 In a statement to Crain's Detroit Business, Motor City Bowl co-founder Ken Hoffman confirmed that "there is no Pizza Bowl for 2014.
-We will have to see about the future", implying that the Little Caesars Pizza Bowl had been cancelled indefinitely; the December 2013 playing proved to be the final edition of the Little Caesars Pizza Bowl.
+We will have to see about the future", implying that the Little Caesars Pizza Bowl had been cancelled indefinitely.
+The December 2013 playing proved to be the final edition of the Little Caesars Pizza Bowl.

 On October 21, 2014, bowl organizers announced a secondary tie-in with the MAC.
 The inaugural edition of the bowl was played on December 26, 2014, between the Rutgers Scarlet Knights of the Big Ten and North Carolina Tar Heels of the ACC.

-In the midst of the COVID-19 pandemic, the 2020 edition of the bowl was not played; although a specific reason was not given by organizers.
+In the midst of the COVID-19 pandemic, the 2020 edition of the bowl was not played, although a specific reason was not given by organizers.

 In June 2024, Quick Lane sponsorship ended.
 For several months, the organizers used "Detroit Bowl" as a working title.
 On October 8, 2024, strategic investment company GameAbove, through its GameAbove Sports brand, was announced as the game's new title sponsor, making it the GameAbove Sports Bowl.

 The 2024 edition of the bowl took six overtime periods to decide, setting a new record for the most overtime periods in an FBS bowl game.
 It broke the prior record of five overtime periods, which had been set just two days prior in the 2024 Hawaii Bowl.

+On February 10, 2026, it was reported that the bowl would be cancelled after 11 editions of the game.